-One of the most difficult things you can do is to change your habits.
+One of the most difficult things you can do is to change your habits, and your financial choices can follow you for the rest of your life.
 Often the best way to do this is to completely start over in a new situation, like at a new job or move to a new town.
 These opportunities shake up your routine enough that you can drop the bad habits that you are struggling with a bit more easily than if you continue staying in your usual routine.

 The truth is that you are comfortable managing money the way you are right now or you would not keep doing it.
 You may be pushing yourself closer and closer to the edge and deeper in debt, but it is easy to ignore the problem because you have always managed to get by.
 It may take a big event like losing all of or part of your income, facing a huge unexpected bill or even a family emergency to jolt you out of your current situation.
 This can help you as you strive to change your financial habits.

 If you have had an experience that has woken you up and led you to change your current situation or if you are just ready to change, you will need to take a look at your current financial habits and recognize the areas you need to change.
 The most common mistake people make is the failure to start out with a plan.
 This does mean a budget, but it is more than just that.
 Why create budget if you do not have something you a reworking towards?
 Following your budget can be difficult, and you need motivation to stay on track.